conduktor/conduktor-docs/docs/gateway/installation/installation.md

 ---
 sidebar_position: 1
 title: Installation
 description: Conduktor Gateway is provided as a Docker image.
-This can either be deployed in a single container or a number of proxies can be deployed behind a load balancer.
+This can be deployed however you wish within your environment.
 ---

 # System Requirements

 Conduktor Gateway is provided as a Docker image and should be deployed and managed how is best for your organisation and use case.
 This can either be deployed in a single container, or more likely a number of Gateway instances can be deployed behind a load balancer and scaled appropriately to meet your needs.
-We provide [helm charts](https://helm.conduktor.io) for the deployment on Kubernetes.

 Jump to: